NathOrmond/dotfiles/README.md

 **Important Notes:**
-    - The `install.sh` script automatically creates the `~/afterzsh` directory if it doesn't exist
+    - The `install.sh` script automatically creates the `~/afterzsh` directory and a basic `aliases.sh` file if they don't exist.
-    - It also creates a template `secrets.sh` file for you to add your sensitive information
-    - The full path is displayed during installation so you know exactly where to put your secrets
+    - You will need to create `secrets.sh` or other files manually inside `~/afterzsh`.
-    - NEVER commit the contents of the `~/afterzsh` directory to git
+    - NEVER commit the contents of the `~/afterzsh` directory to git.

 **Best practices for using afterzsh:**
     - Store API keys, tokens, and passwords in